Guest Post • Guide to US Applications

 Six Unexpected Surprises of Studying in the US

-With exceptions of some major cities, the US public transport options leave a lot to be desired.
-In fact, some of America’s subways make Delhi’s metro look luxurious.
+Except for some major cities, the US public transport options leave much to be desired.
+In fact, some US subway systems make Delhi’s metro look luxurious.
 Since the US boasts a driving culture, most cities haven’t developed an efficient public transport system.
 Also, there are few taxis and no rickshaws for quick trips.
 Fret not, ride-sharing services such as Uber and Lyft work better than any taxi and Zip Cars can be ‘rented’ for longer excursions.

 So, do you think India epitomises junk food mania?
 Wait until you get a soda at a US movie theatre.
 Even the smallest serving size will fill you up so that you won’t want more for at least a week!
 Junk food and sugary beverages are so common and cheap in the US that they’re hard to avoid even if you try.
 Add to that the fact that everything is ‘supersized’ and your waistline will be in trouble!